pravin-mishra123/devTinder_fullStack_webapp/homework.md

 - Thought process of POST vs GET very differently - think before write, think all the corner case
 - Read about ref and populate => https://mongoosejs.com/docs/populate.html
 - Create GET /user/requests/received with all the checks(validations).
+- Create GET /user/connections with all the checks(validations)